NateMcKenzie/photography/README.md

 ## Running the appliction
 1. In the `client` directory run `npm run dev`
 2. In the `_server` directory (with your poetry env activated) run `python manage.py runserver`
-3. Visit your application at `http://localhost:8000`
+3. Visit the application at `http://localhost:8000`